William Walker Atkinson: Titles written under pseudonyms

 Ostensibly written by "Three Initiates," The Kybalion was published by the Yogi Publication Society.

-Whether any of the above has a basis in fact, The Kybalion bears notable structural resemblances to The Arcane Teachings, an anonymous set of six books attributed to Atkinson.
-A full description of the similarities between the two works can be found on the Kybalion page.

 Titles Atkinson co-authored

 With Edward Beals, which may have been another pseudonym, Atkinson wrote the so-called "Personal Power Books"—a group of 12 titles on humanity's internal powers and how to use them.

 Titles include Faith Power: Your Inspirational Forces and Regenerative Power or Vital Rejuvenation.

 Due to the lack of information on Edward Beals, many believe this is also a pseudonym.

 With his fellow Chicago resident L. W. de Laurence he wrote Psychomancy and Crystal Gazing.

 L.W. de Laurence was an incredible character himself, publisher and author of dozens of "occult" books that had a tremendous influence in many African and Caribbean countries, to the point that, to this day, they are banned in Jamaica.